majoremai/balanced-store-picker/examples/grocery_example.md

 Behind the scenes, _*The Store Picker™*_ is doing **five** simple things:

 1. **Clean the data**
-   It standardises `Region` and `Format` values so “north”, “North ” and “NORTH” are treated the same.
+   It standardises `Region` and `Format` values so “north”, “North” and “NORTH” are treated the same.

 2. **Group the stores**
    It builds segments such as: